 - Place all of the marinade ingredients in a blender or small food processor and blend until smooth.
 Pour into a re-sealable gallon-size plastic bag.
 Add the mushrooms, peppers, zucchini, squash and onion.
 Seal the bag and rotate gently to coat the vegetables in the marinade.
 Place in the refrigerator and marinate for at least 30 minutes and up to 2 hours.

-- Chop veggies into bite-size pieces.
+- Remove from grill and let cool slightly.
+Chop veggies into bite-size pieces.
 Cut corn kernels from the cob.
 Serve in warmed tortillas topped with avocado, salsa and yogurt.